-Not paying Zakat might limit your success in life
+Not paying Zakat might limit your success

 Zakat is the chief element of Islam that has great significance in strengthening our Iman (faith).
 It is the duty of all muslims who possess the Nisab (minimum wealth threshold with an estimated worth of around 87g of gold) to give Zakat to those in need.
 When a believer pays Zakat, Allah (SWT) shows great mercy towards him.

 Its significance can be concluded by the fact that Allah (SWT) says in the Holy Quran, “Take from their wealth so that you might purify and sanctify them” (Al-Quran 9:103).